alttch/eva3/doc/corescript.rst

 What are EVA ICS core scripts
 =============================

-* Core scripts are Python 3 scripts, which run directly inside core of the controller and are launched on particular events.
+* Core scripts are Python 3 scripts, which run directly inside the core of a controller and are launched on particular events.

 * Core scripts are similar to web server modules, where request and response